-• In OpenVault, a cartridge is a physical cartridge (also called a physical tape in TMF).
+- In OpenVault, a cartridge is a physical cartridge (also called a physical tape in TMF) - Each cartridge is assigned to a cartridge group - Each cartridge group is assigned to an application (a client) - A cartridge is identified by its physical cartridge label (PCL), which is used to identify a cartridge in an OpenVault loader library b.
+Create a new drive group appropriate for your drive type(s).
+Keep in mind that this is the same name you will give to the device group you define in TMF.
+The following example uses DLT8000 as a drive group name.

-- Each cartridge is assigned to a cartridge group. - Each cartridge group is assigned to an application (a client). - A cartridge is identified by its physical cartridge label (PCL), which is used to identify a cartridge in an OpenVault loader library. - 3.
-Create any new drive groups and/or cartridge groups, according to the following steps.
+- 3. Create any new drive groups and/or cartridge groups, according to the following steps.
 The default group names are drives and carts, respectively. - a.
 Use the following OpenVault commands to list the drive groups and cartridge groups: